PF4Public/gb-chroot/docs/index.md

 **Target** is a system, which benefits from building `binpkgs` elsewhere.
 Could be a number of similar systems, sharing portage configuration.

 **Chroot** is a chroot environment, created within _host_ system.
 It is a replica of _target_ system in a way that it has identical configuration and all the packages, that are present on a _target_.
 # Prerequisites
 If you're planning to compile binpkgs for a different architecture, you might require qemu, supporting user-mode.

-If your _host_ is a kvm-guest and you're plannig using qemu user-mode, you might need to enable nested virtualization.
+If your _host_ is a kvm-guest, you might need to enable nested virtualization.
 # Installation
 [gb-chroot](https://github.com/PF4Public/gentoo-overlay/tree/master/app-admin/gb-chroot) could be found in [::pf4public](https://github.com/PF4Public/gentoo-overlay/) Gentoo overlay.